Skip to main content

 Illuminating our conference theme of belonging and facing the challenges of equity and systemic racism, john will examine how we can tap into our shared humanity to bridge differences and embrace authentic and transformational relationships to foster belonging in the communities we serve. john's powerful work provides a roadmap for our collective future in overcoming systemic and structural racism—“othering” through an equity lens.

-john will be joined by sector leaders to discuss challenges and opportunities for our community of philanthropy to help create and contribute to an equitable, vibrant and inclusive Michigan where all thrive.
+john will be joined by Angelique Power, president and CEO of The Skillman Foundation, to discuss challenges and opportunities for our community of philanthropy to help create and contribute to an equitable, vibrant and inclusive Michigan where all thrive.

 headshot for john powell, smiling and looking at the camera in a black suit